-4.4.2 Prior to the time and date designated for receipt of Bids, a Bid submitted may be withdrawn in person or by written notice to the party receiving Bids at the place designated for receipt of Bids.
-Withdrawal by written notice shall be in writing over the signature of the Bidder.
+- § 4.4.1 A Bid may not be modified, withdrawn or canceled by the Bidder during the stipulated time period following the time and date designated for the receipt of Bids, and each Bidder so agrees in submitting a Bid. - § 4.4.2 Prior to the time and date designated for receipt of Bids, a Bid submitted may be withdrawn in person or by written notice to the party receiving Bids at the place designated for receipt of Bids.
+Withdrawal by written notice shall be in writing over the signature of the Bidder. - § 4.4.3 Withdrawn Bids may be resubmitted up to the date and time designated for the receipt of Bids provided that they are then fully in conformance with these Instructions to Bidders. - § 4.4.4 Bid security, if required, shall be in an amount sufficient for the Bid as resubmitted.

+ARTICLE 5 CONSIDERATION OF BIDS § 5.1 OPENING OF BIDS
-2.31.
-In Section 5.1, delete everything following the caption "OPENING OF BIDS" and substitute the following: 5.1.1 Bids received on time will be publicly opened and will be read aloud.
-Owner will not read aloud Bids that Owner determines, at the time of opening, to be non-responsive.

-5.1.2 At bid opening, Owner will announce the date and location of the posting of the Notice of Intended Award.

-5.1.3 Owner will send a copy of the final Bid Tabulation to all Bidders within ten (10) working days of the Bid Opening.

-5.1.4 If Owner determines to award the Project, Owner will, after posting a Notice of Intended Award, send a copy of the Notice to all Bidders.

-5.1.5 If only one Bid is received, Owner will open and consider the Bid.
+- § 5.1.1 Bids received on time will be publicly opened and will be read aloud.
+The Owner will not read aloud Bids that the Owner determines, at the time of opening, to be non-responsive. - § 5.1.2 At bid opening, the Owner will announce the date and location of the posting of the Notice of Intended Award. - § 5.1.3 The Owner will send a copy of the final Bid Tabulation to all Bidders within ten (10) working days of the Bid Opening. - § 5.1.4 If the Owner determines to award the Project, the Owner will, after posting a Notice of Intended Award, send a copy of the Notice to all Bidders. - § 5.1.5 If only one Bid is received, the Owner will open and consider the Bid.

-2.32.
-In Section 5.2, insert the section number "5.2.1" before the words of the "The Owner" at the beginning of the sentence.

-2.33.
-Insert the following Sections 5.2.2 and 5.2.3:
+§ 5.2 REJECTION OF BIDS

-5.2.2 The reasons for which the Owner will reject Bids include, but are not limited to:

-- .1 Failure by a Bidder to be represented at a Mandatory Pre-Bid Conference or site visit; - .2 Failure to deliver the Bid on time; - .3 Failure to comply with Bid Security requirements, except as expressly allowed by law; - .4 Listing an invalid electronic Bid Bond authorization number on the bid form; - .5 Failure to Bid an Alternate, except as expressly allowed by law; - .6 Failure to list qualified Subcontractors as required by law; - .7 Showing any material modification(s) or exception(s) qualifying the Bid; - .8 Faxing a Bid directly to the Owner or their representative; or - .9 Failure to include a properly executed Power-of-Attorney with the bid bond.

-5.2.3 The Owner may reject a Bid as nonresponsive if the prices bid are materially unbalanced between line items or sub-line items.
+- § 5.2.1 The Owner shall have the right to reject any or all Bids.
+A Bid not accompanied by a required bid security or by other data required by the Bidding Documents, or a Bid which is in any way incomplete or irregular is subject to rejection. - § 5.2.2 The reasons for which the Owner will reject Bids include, but are not limited to: - 1 Failure by a Bidder to be represented at a Mandatory Pre-Bid Conference or site visit; - .2 Failure to deliver the Bid on time; - .3 Failure to comply with Bid Security requirements, except as expressly allowed by law; - .4 Listing an invalid electronic Bid Bond authorization number on the bid form; - .5 Failure to Bid an Alternate, except as expressly allowed by law; - .6 Failure to list qualified Subcontractors as required by law; - .7 Showing any material modification(s) or exception(s) qualifying the Bid; - .8 Faxing a Bid directly to the Owner or their representative; or - .9 Failure to include a properly executed Power-of-Attorney with the bid bond. - § 5.2.3 The Owner may reject a Bid as nonresponsive if the prices bid are materially unbalanced between line items or sub-line items.
 A bid is materially unbalanced when it is based on prices significantly less than cost for some work and prices which are significantly overstated in relation to cost for other work, and if there is a reasonable doubt that the bid will result in the lowest overall cost to the Owner even though it may be the low evaluated bid, or if it is so unbalanced as to be tantamount to allowing an advance payment.